OP-TEE/optee_os/documentation/optee_design.md

 The pseudo Trusted Applications included in OP-TEE already are OP-TEE secure privileged level services hidden behind a "GlobalPlatform TA Client" API.
-These pseudo-TAs are used for various purpose as specific secure services or embedded tests services.
+These pseudo-TAs are used for various purposes such as specific secure services or embedded tests services.

 Pseudo TAs do not benefit from the GlobalPlatform Core Internal API support specified by the GlobalPlatform TEE specs.
 These APIs are provided to TAs as a static library each TA shall link against (the "libutee") and that calls OP-TEE core service through system calls.
-As OP-TEE core does link with the libutee, Pseudo TAs can only use the OP-TEE core internal APIs and routines.
+As OP-TEE core does not link with libutee, Pseudo TAs can only use the OP-TEE core internal APIs and routines.

 As pseudo TAs have the same privileged execution level as the OP-TEE core code itself, such situation may not be desirable for complex TAs.

-In most cases a real, dynamically loaded TA is the best choice instead of adding your code directly to the OP-TEE core.
+In most cases an unprivileged (user mode) TA is the best choice instead of adding your code directly to the OP-TEE core.
 However if you decide your application is best handled directly in OP-TEE core like this, you can look at `core/arch/arm/pta/stats.c` as a template and just add your pseudo TA based on that to the `sub.mk` in the same directory.

-### Trusted Applications
+### User Mode Trusted Applications

-Trusted Applications (TAs) are applications dynamically loaded by OP-TEE core in the Secure World when something in the REE wants to talk to that particular application UUID.
-It is similar to the way the Linux kernel can dynamically load kernel modules, although unlike with Linux, in OP-TEE TAs actually run at a lower CPU privileged level than OP-TEE core code.
+User Mode Trusted Applications are loaded (mapped into memory) by OP-TEE core in the Secure World when something in the REE wants to talk to that particular application UUID.
+They run at a lower CPU privilege level than OP-TEE core code.
+In that respect, they are quite similar to regular applications running in the Rich Execution Environment (REE), except that they execute in Secure World.

-Because the TAs are signed by the same key that built the OP-TEE core, they are able to be stored in the untrusted REE filesystem, and tee-supplicant will take care of passing them to be checked and loaded by the Secure World OP-TEE core.
-Again this is simular to Linux kernel module signature checking.

 Trusted Application benefit from the GlobalPlatform Core Internal API as specified by the GlobalPlatform TEE specifications.

+There are two types of user mode TAs, which differ by the way they are stored.

+#### "Normal" or REE FS Trusted Applications

-Trusted Application consist of a cleartext signed ELF file, named from the UUID of the TA and the suffix ".ta".
+They consist of a cleartext signed ELF file, named from the UUID of the TA and the suffix ".ta".

 They are built separately from the OP-TEE core boot-time blob, although when they are built they use the same build system, and are signed with the key from the build of the original OP-TEE core blob.

+Because the TAs are signed, they are able to be stored in the untrusted REE filesystem, and `tee-supplicant` will take care of passing them to be checked and loaded by the Secure World OP-TEE core.

+#### Early Trusted Applications

+The so-called early TAs are virtually identical to the normal (REE FS) TAs, but insted of being loaded from the Normal World file system, they are linked into a special data section in the TEE core blob.
+Therefore, they are available even before `tee-supplicant` and the Normal World filesystems have come up.
+More details in commit [early_tas].

 ## Special treatment of Trusted Applications

 ### Syscalls

-Dynamically loaded TAs are not directly bound to function exports in the OP-TEE core blob, both because the TA code is kept at arm's length by executing at a different privileged level, and because TAs direct binding to addresses in the core would require upgrades of all TAs synchronusly with upgrades of the
+User mode TAs are not directly bound to function exports in the OP-TEE core blob, both because the TA code is kept at arm's length by executing at a different privileged level, and because TAs direct binding to addresses in the core would require upgrades of all TAs synchronusly with upgrades of the